RafqaHaddad1/DesignPatterns/README.md

 ### G. Proxy

 ---------------------------------------
-Certainly!
 The **Proxy** design pattern allows you to add an extra layer of control over access to an object.
 Here's a summary:

 - **Purpose**: To control access to an object by acting as an intermediary.

 - **Key Points**:
     - Proxies can perform tasks like controlling object creation, managing access rights, providing a simplified interface, and adding security checks.
     - Types of proxies include virtual, protection, remote, logging, caching, and smart reference.

 - **Advantages**:
     1. Control without clients knowing.
     2. Manage object lifecycle.